mozerpol/NotesFromLearning/README.md

 `ADD AX, BX` <br/>
 Where *AX* and *BX* are the names of the registers, so the result is stored back into *AX*.
 ##### MIPS
 *MIPS* uses a **Register-to-Register structure**.
 Each operation can specify two register operands, and a third destination register.
-The downside is that memory reads need to be made in separate operations, and the small format of the instruction words means that space is at a premium, and some tasks are difficult to perform.
+The downside (pol. *minusem*) is that memory reads need to be made in separate operations, and the small format of the instruction words means that space is at a premium, and some tasks are difficult to perform.
 An example of a MIPS instruction is: <br/>
 `ADD R1, R2, R3` <br/>
 Where *R1*, *R2* and *R3* are the names of registers.
 The resulting equation is save into *R1* register.